briatte/parlnet/README.md

 Known limitations of the current version are:

 * **No self-updating mechanism: the data has to be refreshed manually.**
-	* this step would probably require recoding all scrapers in Python to run them through ScraperWiki
+	* would probably require recoding all scrapers in Python for [ScraperWiki](https://scraperwiki.com/)
-	* this would only improve ongoing legislatures, and would still require manual updates after website upgrades
+	* would improve data collection for ongoing legislatures only
+	* would still require manual updates after website upgrades
 * **Network errors in download loops require to rerun some of the scripts.**
-	* some but not all scripts contain exception lists of URLs to skip over the (little amount of) errors
+	* some but not all scripts contain exception lists to skip over the (little amount of) errors
-	* some errors are permanent: the loops cannot be trapped in (what would be infinite) `while` statements
+	* some errors are permanent: using `while` would create infinite loops
 * **Some parts of the code are sluggish, or at least could run much faster.**
-	* `dplyr` could replace `plyr` in virtually every script; this would bump software dependency to R ≥ 3.1
+	* `dplyr` can replace `plyr` everywhere; this would bump software dependency to R ≥ 3.1
-	* the networks are built from edge lists; the same results might be reached faster from adjacency matrixes
+	* adjacency matrixes are probably faster than edge lists as network constructors
 * **Some variables do not use standardised names or have many missing values.**
-	* variables with high missing counts: `born` and `constituency`
+	* variables with high missing counts:
+		* `born` (especially for upper house sponsors)
+		* `constituency` (also often hard to standardise)
-	* variables that are missing entirely: `committee` (complex to observe comparatively) and electoral candidacy
+	* variables that are missing entirely:
+		* `committee` (complex to observe comparatively)

-It is also technically feasable to plot the networks as bipartite graphs, with bills as the primary mode and sponsors as the secondary mode, by using sparse matrixes and only slightly different visualization code.
-The bills, however, have very little attributes of their own (only a few chambers provide keywords or legislative outcomes).
+		* anythnig to do with electoral candidacy (unobservable)

 # THANKS